LlewBach/aj-builder/README.md

 'As an old lady, I would like to be able to find a reputable builder that I can be sure will help me fix my problems.
 For me, integrity is important and I'd much prefer to get a sense of the person I'm dealing with before I have them in my home.'

-'As a busy professional, I need a solid guy I can turn to when I'm trying to short all my stock in the middle of a market dive and suddenly s*** hits the fan at home, or floor should I say when the toilet starts overflowing.
-It would save me time making a decision about quotes if I could submit pictures and get an instant reply instead of having to wait for him to find time to drive over.'
+'As a busy professional, I need a solid guy I can turn to when I'm trying to short my portfolio shares in the middle of a market dive and suddenly s*** hits the fan at home, or floor should I say when the toilet starts overflowing.
+It would save me time making a decision about quotes if I could submit pictures and get an instant quote instead of having to wait for him to find time to drive over.'

 #### Acceptance Critiera

-- Users can successfully view information on all devices within the range 300px - 4000px width, 300px - 2200px height.
+- Users can successfully view information on mobile devices and desktops with the most common screen dimensions.
-- Users can navigate between every page.
+- Users can navigate to every page from every page.
 - Users can input information into the contact form and submit successfully.
 - If users input information incorrectly into the contact form, they will not be able to submit and they will be notified of any errors.
-This will include required fields, syntax validation and user feedback.
+This will include giving user feedback such as required fields and syntax validation.

 #### Information and features scope

-This site will act as an extended business card and will include information about
+This site will act as an extended business card and will include information about:

 - Services offered
 - Experience